Bileća: Ethnic composition

 According to the 1910 census, the absolute majority in the Bileća municipality were Orthodox Christians (82.27%).
-According to the Kingdom of Yugoslavia 1931 population census, the majority was held by Orthodox Christians 81.27%.
+According to the Kingdom of Yugoslavia 1931 population census, the majority was held by Orthodox Christians at 81.27%.

 Economy

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):
+The following table gives a preview of total number of registered people employed in professional fields per their core activity (as of 2018):

 Sports

-Local football club FK Hercegovac has spent one season in the country's second tier-First League of the Republika Srpska.
+The local football club FK Hercegovac has spent one season in the country's second tier — First League of the Republika Srpska.